learn-with-tony/nyc-otters-2017-phase1/resources/github-notification-settings.md

 ![image-1](./img/git-noise-1.png)

-Now... follow that link to 'the repositories you're watching'.
-Unwatch everything and add back only the specific repos you want to watch using the 'unwatch all' repos button.
-(If you want to keep watching everything, just uncheck the watching email / web checkboxes in the above screenshot to reduce that noice)  You can keep a shorter list of repos you watch as a 'white list'.
-Likely you will want to watch your p3 final project or something you contribute you to maybe after graduation.
-At this point, it's probably unnecessary.
+Now follow that link to 'the repositories you're watching'.
+Unwatch everything and add back only the specific repos you want to watch.
+If there are specific repos you want to watch in the future (like group projects) you can come back and specifically watch them here.

+Note: If you want to keep watching everything, just uncheck the watching email / web checkboxes in the above screenshot to reduce that noise.

 ![image-2](./img/git-noise-2.png)